-The results show a 12.5% increase in the number of sites in Wales exceeding the critical level of 1 μ g m-3 though it should be noted there are only 16 sites in Wales.
-There are decreases in the percentage of exceeded sites in England (-5.3%) and Scotland (-5.1%) and no change in Northern Ireland (Table 4.6).
+The results show a 12.5% increase since 2010 in the number of sites in Wales exceeding the critical level of 1 μ g m-3 though it should be noted there are only 16 sites in Wales.
+There have been decreases since 2010 in the percentage of exceeded sites in England (-2.6%) and Scotland (-2.9%) and no change in Northern Ireland (Table 4.6).
 Over 90% of the SPAs in England and 12 of the 13 sites in Northern Ireland receive ammonia concentrations above 1 μ g m-3.

-The critical level of 3 μ g m-3 is not exceeded for any SPAs in Wales; this is consistent with the fact that <1% of the land area in Wales has ammonia concentrations above 3 μ g m-3 (Table 4.2).
-Overall the percentage of sites with ammonia concentrations above 3 μ g m-3 is significantly smaller than the number exceeding the critical level of 1 μ g m-3.
+The critical level of 3 μg m-3 is not exceeded for any SPAs in Wales; this is consistent with the fact that <1% of the land area in Wales has ammonia concentrations above 3 μg m-3 (Table 4.2).
+Overall, the percentage of sites with ammonia concentrations above 3 μg m-3 is considerably smaller than the number exceeding the critical level of 1 μg m-3.
+In Northern Ireland, two extra SPAs showed exceedance of the ammonia critical level of 3 μg m-3, representing a tripling since 2010 of the percentage of sites exceeded to 23.1%.